scipipe/scipipe/README.md

 ### Formatting output file paths

-The only thing remaining after this, is to provide some way for the program to figure out a suitable file name for each of the files propagating through this little "network" of tasks.
+The only thing remaining after this, is to provide some way for the program to figure out a suitable file name for each of the files propagating through this little "network" of processes.
-This is done by adding a closure (function) to another special hashmap, again keyed by the names of the outports of the tasks.
-So, to define the output filenames of the two tasks above, we would add:
+This is done by adding a closure (function) to another special hashmap, again keyed by the names of the outports of the processes.
+So, to define the output filenames of the two processes above, we would add:

 ```go